Honors & Awards

-Joseph redshirted his first season at Nebraska.
+Joseph redshirted in his first season in the program in 2013.

-Before Nebraska (Cypress Bay)
+Before Nebraska (Cypress Bay HS)

 Joseph starred at Cypress Bay High School in Weston, Fla., one of the top prep programs in Florida.
 As a senior, Joseph had 52 tackles, 12 pass breakups and four fumble recoveries to help Cypress Bay to a 12-3 record.
 The school reached the finals of the Class 8A playoffs, before dropping a 53-50 decision to Apopka in the state finals.
 Joseph's play earned him third-team Class 8A all-state honors in 2012, as well as first-team All-Broward County accolades.

 Joseph recorded five interceptions as a junior in 2011, helping Cypress Bay to an 8-4 record and the second round of the state playoffs.
 Joseph also showed his speed on the track, posting a sub-11 second 100-meter dash as a senior.
 Joseph was ranked as one of the top 70 corners in the nation by 247 Sports.
 Joseph chose Nebraska after also visiting Louisville, Kentucky, Wisconsin and Purdue.

 Boaz is the son of Jonas and Lisiana Joseph, and he was born on Sept.
 8, 1994.
 Joseph has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline, Belmont Rec Center and local hospital visits.